garrekstemo/Intro-to-Julia-for-spectroscopic-analysis/docs/Lesson 1.md

 2. Follow the installation instructions for your operating system.
 3. Download and install [Visual Studio Code](https://code.visualstudio.com/).
 4. Install the Julia extension for Visual Studio Code by searching for "Julia" in the [Extensions Marketplace](https://marketplace.visualstudio.com/items?itemName=julialang.language-julia).
-5. Open the REPL in the terminal by typing `julia` and pressing Enter.
-This will open the Julia REPL, where you can run Julia code interactively.

-## Addition, subtraction, multiplication, division
+5. Quit Visual Studio Code for now and open the terminal (command line interface) on your computer.

+We will use the Julia REPL (Read-Eval-Print Loop) in the terminal for this lesson, not VS Code.
+VS Code will be used in the next lesson.
+Here we just install it.

+## Variables, basic operations, and types
 Open the REPL (the command line interface for Julia) by typing `julia` in the terminal.
 REPL stands for Read-Eval-Print Loop.

 ### Basic operations and variable assignment
 Follow along with the code examples below in the REPL.
 Equals sign `=` is used for assignment, not equality.
 Feel free to adapt the code based on student feedback and progression.
 Remember to ask students to try things out themselves and play with the code.
-Use the question "What do you think will happen?" to encourage them to think about the code before running it.
+Use the question, "What do you think will happen?" to encourage students to think about the code before running it.
 Also a useful way of thinking about their optics setups later.

-Start simple with basic arithmetic on one variable.
+Start with basic operations on one variable.
 ```
 julia> a = 2  # assignment
 2